 1. Remote Work Will Further Democratize Gig Work

 Now that remote work has been embedded in over 16% of organizations worldwide (according to a recent Owl Labs study), one cannot help but wonder: how might this affect the gig economy?

 For possible answers, look no further than new products, platforms, and services.
 For instance, Meaningful Gigs, which, TechCrunch reports, will work to pair freelance designers in Africa with United States companies.

-Likewise, gig companies will have to develop or adopt digital apps that simplify the complex process of selling your skills and services ad hoc.
-As new populations move into the gig economy, we’ll have to make it easy and linear for them.
+Gig companies will have to develop or adopt digital apps that simplify the complex process of selling your skills and services ad hoc.
+And not only gig platforms.
+Direct selling companies, retail, anywhere there’s deskless workforce.
+The composition of the workforce is changing.
+People are more mobile.
+Traditional offices are transforming.
+As new populations move into gig-like arrangements, we’ll have to make it easy for them.

 The situation might be stabilizing.
-The latest data from Morning Consult shows that 63% of current remote workers would feel comfortable returning to the office.
+Data shows that 63% of current remote workers would feel comfortable returning to the office.
 But employers shouldn’t expect the transformation to end there.